joelong01/secret-sample/README.md

 3. Including the export breaks the ability to import the file into developer tools such as the Golang Debugger.
 (Note: the *export* command can be run in a separate shell command)
 4. It is still a “magic” setting that needs to be documented in README and discovered by the dev for it to work.

-To meet the design goals, the **startup.sh** script handles the best possible case for each of the services (GitLab uses the personal access token, but GitHub uses the **gh** cli).
+To meet the design goals, the **onTerminalStart.sh** script handles the best possible case for each of the services (GitLab uses the personal access token, but GitHub uses the **gh** cli).
 The script also validates each login when a terminal is created and makes it clear to the developer any actions needed.
 The developer doesn’t need to find the instructions in README.

 **Adding secrets using attributes in devcontainer.json**